drts01/presentation--ci-cd-101/slides/013-define_cd.md

 * More Feedback

 <aside class="notes">
-* Changes are delivery to staging enviroment.
+* Changes are delivered to staging environment.
-* More feed back sooner
+* Gain more insight than running test in an isolated environment

 </aside>
 </section>
 <!-- -->